Independent Contractor Contract

 What Should Be Included in an Independent Contractor Agreement?

 Working with independent contractors can unlock a world of flexibility and talent.
-Here's what to weave into an agreement for a smooth, successful collaboration:
+Here's some important terms you might find in an Independent Contractor Agreement:

 • Location: The location where the work will be done.